kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 ### Docker

-Run the following single command in Command Prompt to build and start the application:
+Run the following single command in Command Prompt to build and start the application, once running, open it by going to http://localhost:7860/:

 ```bash
 docker build -t ebook_to_audiobook:latest https://github.com/jondana/eBook_to_Audiobook_with_F5-TTS.git && docker run -d -p 7860:7860 ebook_to_audiobook:latest